eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_3.md

 1a.
 Administrative officer enters wrong credentials and authentication fails: the use case terminates in failure
 3a.
 Administrative officer selects another option: the use case is not finished
 4a.
-There are not any parents who want access to the system: the use case terminates in failure
+Administrative officer wants to enable a parent not registered into the system: the use case terminates in failure